 2. Use parents’ devices; cell phones should be for EMERGENCY only…when left alone, going to a friends, etc….They need to use your devices and hand them in immediately afterwards to encourage trust, responsibility and respect.
 You will quickly notice what your child’s tendency towards these devices is, you may also be surprised to find that they are modeling what they see, or think they see you doing.

 3. Start simple; Gauging the maturity of your child as you consider introducing them to things like iPod shuffles and Nintendo DS’s at 8/9.
 The Shuffle only has music and the Wi-Fi on the DS should be turned off so that there is no option for browsing the internet.
+You can play family-friendly games by, for example, using this Mario Kart ROM Download for NDS.
+They have multiplayer options so you can use the devices to play as a family, making gaming a social experience.
 It will be important to have standards in the house, appropriate times to use the devices and times where they aren’t allowed.
 Be sure to give reasons like “family and real life people come first” when you set boundaries around device use.
 Our kids know that gaming devices are for long car rides only, and iPods have to be put away when around other people, or listened to by everyone on a stereo.

 4. Introduce an iPod Touch around age 10-12; We encourage you to make sure that your child is helping pay for it by working for it.
 Delayed gratification and killing their sense of entitlement are important.